adjust/ios_sdk/doc/sociomantic_plugin.md

 You can now use Sociomantic events by following these steps:

-1. You know have access to the Sociomantic events methods as well as constants that you should use for property names of your dictionaries:
+1. You now have access to the Sociomantic events methods as well as the constants you should use as the property names of your dictionaries:

     ```objc
     NSString *const SCMCategory;